 A tilted square is a square with no horizontal sides.
 Can you devise a general instruction for the construction of a square when you are given just one of its sides?

 A square of area 3 square units cannot be drawn on a 2D grid so that each of its vertices have integer coordinates, but can it be drawn on a 3D grid?
 Investigate squares that can be drawn.

-done?
-Can you be systematic and elegant so that someone can follow
+Just four procedures were used to produce a design.
+How was it done?
+Can you be systematic and elegant so that someone can follow your logic?

 If you continue the pattern, can you predict what each of the following areas will be?
 Try to explain your prediction.